Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

 How to Paint Aquarium Backgrounds

 Painting the outside of your aquarium is surprisingly an easy process that takes only a day to complete.
 Since you are applying paint to the outside of your aquarium, a wide variety of paints and colors may be used.
 I've only shown tanks with black painted backgrounds, but you can do whatever color you wish.
-The background color will not only look great, it will never be toxic to your fish as it is on the outside of the tank!
+The background color will not only look great, but it will also never be toxic to your fish as it is on the outside of the tank!

 Aquarium Painting Supplies